ninthridge/deeviar/README.md

 # Description

 Deeviar's front end software runs as a Roku channel.
 Deeviar's back end software runs on a computer within your home network that runs a Linux operating system.
 To watch live tv, you will need an HDHomeRun device and it is highly recommended to set up a SchedulesDirect subscription.
 Deeviar uses SchedulesDirect information to populate the interactive guide.
+Here's a link to a demo: https://youtu.be/icm93gCqugw

 To build and run, the following dependencies are required:
 * Java 7 or higher